osilander/203.311/Week6/Week6.md

 mafft --auto --reorder all_genomes.fasta > all_genomes.aln
 ```

 The suffix here is `.aln` ("alignment").
 Some people may have different opinions on the proper name for an alignment file.
-Now we will trim the gaps here so that we only ahve the spike region.

 ### Building a phylogeny